puppetlabs-toy-chest/razor-server/doc/hooks.md

     }

-The script may return data by producing a JSON object on its stdout to indicate changes that should be made to the hook's `configuration`; the updated `configuration` will be used on subsequent invocations of any event for that hook.
+The script may return data by producing a JSON object on its stdout to indicate changes that should be made to the hook's `configuration`.
+The updated `configuration` will be used on subsequent invocations of any event for that hook.
 The output must indicate which properties to update, and which ones to remove: